LankanHawkeye/BEAR/README.md

 ```

  6. Run the "run_step_2_FeatureSelection.sh" bash
    and then perform feature selection.
-Five base feature selection methods will be used, including 1.
+Five base feature selection methods are used, including 1.
 Pearson's correlation, 2.
 Information Gain, 3.
 Information Gain Ratio, 4.
 Relief, and 5.
 Symmetrical Uncertainity.
-The output will be new reordered datasets according to feature rankings.
-The output will be available in folder "pipe_step_2_FS/pipe_step_2_output".
-This step will also prepare required files for further processing by copying the reordered output files into other necessary folders.
+The output is new reordered datasets according to feature rankings.
+The output is available in folder "pipe_step_2_FS/pipe_step_2_output".
+This step prepares required files for further processing by copying the reordered output files into other necessary folders.

 ```
 bash ./run_step_2_FeatureSelection.sh